 Cubbon Park is placed in 300 acres of land.
 It was created by Richard Sankey who was the Chief Engineer of Mysore.
 The huge green parks and the lawns that are well provided need special notice.
 The Park actions alluring walkway.
 It is an ideal place for you to be during your chaotic holiday tour.
 It deserves to be called a Paradise for walkers.
 Statues of famous personalities are situated here.
 You will be mesmerized by the sight of Cubbon Park in the evening when the lights are turned on.

 - Take long walks.

 The Karnataka government has constructed a facsimile named Vikasa Soudha to the south of the construction.
 Built in 1954, Vidana Soudha is a memorial of Bangalore, next to Cubbon Park.
-This colossal construction is a extensive case of neo-Dravidian building, with four domes on its four corners.
+This colossal construction is an extensive case of a neo-Dravidian building, with four domes on its four corners.
 It houses the parliamentary Chamber of Karnataka Government, as well as contains many government departments.
 Sadly, it's not open to the public but is stunningly bright at night.